 Please note: Unfortunately, the Liberty Memorial Tower (built in 1926) is not accessible to wheelchairs.
 To reach the top of the tower, you must ride an elevator and then climb 45 steps.

-Closed Thanksgiving; Christmas Eve and Day; New Year's Eve and Day; and May 31.
+Closed Thanksgiving; Christmas Eve and Day; New Year's Eve and Day.